ZalozbaDev/speech_recognition_acoustic_model_training/step1_model_adaptation/README.md

 Outputs:

-* adapted model "hsb.hmm"
+* adapted model "hsb.hmm" and (unmodified) "feainfo.object"
-	* see "Dockerfile" on how to extract the file after successful container build
+* generated "classes.txt" and "hsb.grm" from phoneme map and pronunciation rules
-* (optional) the generated "classes.txt" can be extracted in a similar way
+	* see "Dockerfile" on how to extract the files after successful container build

 Evaluation: